-Elam to Township and along Hopple Street from Henshaw to for these Garrard.
-Money improvements will be provided Community Development with Block Grant Funds with abutting. property owners assessed lineal front footage charge per year to pay matching capital and maintenance cost.
+Elam to Township and along Hopple Street from Henshaw to Garrard.
+Money for these improvements will be provided with Community Development Block Grant Funds with abutting property owners assessed a lineal front footage charge per year to pay matching capital and maintenance cost.